 When you use email automation, you can actively reach out to customers at a time that feels appropriate based on when they receive their items.
 Then, link them directly back to the product review page, asking them for honest feedback on their experience and stressing that their review (rather than rating) helps other customers just like them make informed decisions.
 When done right, you could see a jump in quality reviews that help increase sales.

 Managing your reviews is just one element of smart Amazon selling.
 Learn how to optimize your listings for mobile here!

 It’s not enough to simply request reviews and then ignore them.
 Customers and prospective customers want to see business owners responding to reviews, particularly when the review reflects a negative experience.
 Responding to negative reviews is more than simple lip service.
 7 in 10 people indicate that a brand’s response to an online consumer review has changed their perception of that brand.
 A thoughtful and compassionate response to a negative review can actually negate the adverse effects of the review content itself!

 That’s why ShippingEasy offers a complete dashboard for managing your seller and product reviews in one place.
 Every second counts when customers are viewing your Amazon listings.
 Seizing the opportunity to respond in a timely manner helps you control what potential customers are seeing on your listings’ reviews.
 Your responses help you control the conversation and avoid customer service issues.
 As mentioned above in the Voice of Customer section, they can also help you identify issues with your products and address them quickly.

-Begin managing your Amazon reputation like a pro by starting a 30-day free trial of ShippingEasy’s Amazon Feedback Management tool, complete with feedback automation, an intuitive dashboard, and a full Amazon shipping management platform.
+Begin managing your Amazon reputation like a pro by starting a 30-day free trial of ShippingEasy’s Customer Marketing tool, complete with feedback automation, a drag-and-drop builder, and a full Amazon shipping management platform.
 Click below!

 Latest posts by Rob Zaleski (see all)